“Go therefore, and teach all nations…” ~Matthew 28:19

-Those wanting to focus on studying and communicating the truth of the Bible in its original context will enjoy the Biblical Studies major or minor in the Department of Theology.
-You will gain in-depth knowledge about the Bible as well the skills to interpret the Bible responsibly and to communicate the nature of God’s Word to others.
-This degree is especially appropriate for those wanting to serve the body of Christ in a teaching and preaching role as a minister in a church, a missionary, someone in parachurch ministry, or whatever setting God calls you.
+Those who wish to study and communicate the truth of the Bible in its original context will enjoy the Biblical Studies major or minor in the Department of Theology.
+You will gain in-depth knowledge about the Bible as well the skills to interpret the Bible responsibly, and to communicate the nature of God’s Word to others.
+This degree is especially appropriate for those who want to serve the body of Christ in a teaching and preaching role as a minister in a church, or as a missionary, someone in parachurch ministry, or whatever setting to which God calls you.

 This program will give you a solid foundation in the Bible and prepare you for a variety of ministries.
 It will also prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).

 HBU offers several types of scholarships to help our incoming students.
 Our students will especially want to be aware of these scholarships.

 The Baptist General Convention of Texas funds scholarships for our Southern Baptist students who are pursuing ministry as a vocation.
 The BGCT scholarship amount is currently $50 per credit hour for freshman and sophomores and $75 per credit hour for juniors and seniors.
 In addition to the denominational eligibility requirements, students must take two classes during their time at HBU: the Christian Vocation and Baptist History.